Artania accidents and incidents

 (P&O Artemis) On March 10, 2008, the ship departed from homeport Southampton England on a roundtrip Transatlantic cruise to the Caribbean.
 However, due to damages caused by stormy weather (anchor stowage/bow area) the vessel had to detour to Falmouth England for repairs.
 It left Falmouth UK on March 12 and continued on the voyage.

 (P&O Artemis) In February 2008, CDC reported on itinerary Feb 8-26, a Norovirus outbreak (gastrointestinal illness) infected 61 passengers (5,6% of all) and 7 crew (1,2% of all).
 All sick suffered from Norovirus symptoms (stomach cramps, vomiting, diarrhoea) and were quarantined to their cabins for 48 hours.
 The ship was on an 18-day cruise from homeport Fort Lauderdale Florida.

 |March 2006||Ship Listing|

 (P&O Artemis) March-April 2006, during the 9 days of the eastbound Transatlantic crossing (2nd leg) of a roundtrip Caribbean cruise from homeport Southampton, the ship experienced rough weather (rogue waves gale-force winds).
-As result, the ship sustained numerous interior damages (broken tableware, furniture, TVs).
-The itinerary was also changed - Azores were skipped.
+As a result, the ship sustained numerous interior damages (broken tableware, furniture, TVs).
+The itinerary was also changed - the Azores were skipped.
 Reportedly, there was also a Norovirus outbreak, with only the main dining room restaurant open.